SQream/sqream_docs/reference/sql/sql_syntax/cross_database_query.rst

 Cross-database queries allow the retrieval and manipulation of data from different databases within a single SQL statement or transaction.
 This capability is crucial when information relevant to a query spans multiple databases.
 By specifying the database context and employing fully qualified object names, such as database.schema.table, it becomes possible to seamlessly integrate and analyze data distributed across diverse databases.

+To ensure optimal performance, it is advised to refrain from querying more than 10 databases in a single query.

 Syntax
 ==========